 A reminder to all teams, parents, and spectators –

-(2) NO DOGS are allowed at any complex or field used by the Ultimate Cup.
+NO DOGS are allowed at any complex or field used by the Capital Fall Classic.
 This includes all common areas and parking lots.
-If dogs are seen on the premises owners will be asked to leave the complex immediately and if dog is present near or around any field the game will be halted until the dog is removed to the parking area, but must be removed permanently from the complex as well.
+If dogs are seen on the premises owners will be asked to leave the complex immediately and if a dog is present near or around any field the game will be halted until the dog is removed to the parking area, but must be removed permanently from the complex as well.

 Properly marked and leashed service dogs are permitted at the complex but are not allowed within 15 yards of any field.